dotlang/language/basics.md

 2. You must put each statement on a separate line.
 Newline is statement separator.
 3. Naming: `SomeDataType`, `someFunction`, `some_data_binding`, `my_module_alias`.
 4. If a function returns a type (generic types) it should be named like a type.
-5. If a binding is a reference to a function, it should be named like a function.
+5. If a binding is a reference to a function, it should be named like that function.
 6. You can use `0x` prefix for hexadecimal numbers and `0b` for binary.
 7. You can use `_` as digit separator in number literals.